JPMorgan sends some traders home after worker contracts COVID-19: Bloomberg News

 The bank executives had previously told managing directors and some executive directors within its sales and trading operation that they must return to the office by Sept.
 21.

+JPMorgan in April was the first big bank to announce steps to return to normal amid a growing debate over reopening the U.S. economy.

+At the time, the company said it was working on a plan to bring thousands of employees who have been working from home back onsite in stages.

-Reporting by Madhvi Pokhriyal in Bengaluru and David Henry in New York; Editing by Aditya Soni
+Reporting by Noor Zainab Hussain and Madhvi Pokhriyal in Bengaluru and David Henry in New York; Editing by Aditya Soni and Krishna Chandra Eluri

 Our Standards: The Thomson Reuters Trust Principles.